 Central Defender Skillset

-Central defenders also do not cover as much ground as some other positions, and some slower players may succeed here.
+Central defenders also do not cover as much ground as other positions, and some slower players may succeed here.

 Consider that having two slow central defenders may not be a smart tactical option, as they may struggle to keep up with the opponent’s forwards.